 Appointments can be made online to lodge a Work and Holiday (subclass 462) visa through the VFS website.
 Once you have successfully booked an appointment you will have to attend the Australian Visa Application Centre (AVAC) in person to submit your application.

 There is an annual limit of 500 places for Singapore citizens.
 Once this number is reached no further visa applications will be accepted until the following year.
-The first places were released on 1 August 2017, and thereafter will be released quarterly.
 The programme year runs from 1 July to 30 June.

 There is no limit on the number of second Work and Holiday visas that can be granted in any programme year.
 See Question 23 for more information on eligibility for a second Work and Holiday visa.